INTERNATIONAL RETAILING - 2023/4

 Thus, the summative assessment for this module consists of:

-Students will receive formative feedback during the module from the module tutor(s).
+Students will receive formative feedback during the module from the module tutor(s), including in seminars.

 - Develop students' appreciation of the extent and characteristics of international retailing.